Graphixa/FontGet/docs/codebase.md

 - `FormatFileSize`: Formats bytes into human-readable format (KB, MB)
 - `findSimilarFonts`: Fuzzy matching for font names
 - `PrintStatusReport`: Prints formatted status reports
+- `IsCriticalSystemFont`: Checks if a font is a protected system font (used by list and remove commands)

 **Interfaces**:
 - Used by multiple command files